-- In the PLP short term targets are set to help the pupil to get to her long-term outcomes.
-The PLP is shared with parents who are invited to comment on or add to/amend the document.
-Staff have access to the PLP in SharePoint.
-It contains evidence of the pupil's needs and specific, measurable, achievable, relevant and timed targets. - REVIEW: The Pupil Profiles and PLPs are accessible to staff on SharePoint.
+- In the PLP or IEP short term targets are set to help the pupil to get to her long-term outcomes.
+The PLP or IEP is shared with parents who are invited to comment on or add to/amend the document.
+Staff have access to the PLPs or IEPS in SharePoint.
+It contains evidence of the pupil's needs and specific, measurable, achievable, relevant and timed targets. - REVIEW: The Pupil Profiles and PLPs and IEPs are accessible to staff on SharePoint.
 Teachers use the documents to inform their planning and for differentiation ideas.
-At the end of every term the SENDCo evaluates and revises the PLPs.
-Outcomes of the evaluations are fed back into the next term's PLP.
-Now, the plan may be changed, or the pupil is discharged. - .
-Parents can meet with the SENDCos when it is required.
-The SENDCos are able to attend parent/class teacher meetings if it is appropriate.
+At the end of every term the SENDCo evaluates and revises the PLPs or IEPs.
+Outcomes of the evaluations are fed back into the next term's PLP IEP if one is required.
+Now, the plan may be changed, or the pupil is discharged. - Parents can meet with the SENDCos when it is required.
+The SENDCos can attend parent/class teacher meetings if it is appropriate.